derrickoswald/CIMApplication/MaximumFeedIn/README.md

     select
-        i.Analysis,             -- type of analysis, fall back to 'Threshold Precalculation' i.Transformer,          -- mRID of the PowerTransformer (or ganged transformers) supplying the energy consumer i.House,                -- mRID of the EnergyConsumer at this feed-in node i.Maximum,              -- maximum feed-in power (W)
+        i.Analysis,             -- type of analysis, fall back to 'Threshold Precalculation' i.Transformer,          -- mRID of the PowerTransformer (or ganged transformers) supplying the energy consumer i.Feeder,               -- mRID of the Connector supplying the house from the substation i.House,                -- mRID of the EnergyConsumer at this feed-in node i.Maximum,              -- maximum feed-in power (W)
-        i.Reason,               -- the criteria dictating the maximum: "voltage limit", "current limit" or "transformer limit" i.Details,              -- details regarding the limiting criteria max(i.When_Epoc) When_Epoc -- select only the most recent value from
+        i.Reason,               -- the criteria dictating the maximum: "voltage limit", "current limit" or "transformer limit" i.Details,              -- details regarding the limiting criteria max(i.When_Epoch) When_Epoch -- select only the most recent value from
         intermediate i          -- staging view
     where
         House not in (select House from intermediate where Priority = 1 group By House) -- select precalculated values if no load-flow value is present group by
-        House                   -- for each unique EnergyConsumer mRID;
+        House                   -- for each unique EnergyConsumer mRID /* feedin(Analysis,Transformer,Feeder,House,Maximum,Reason,Details,When_Epoch) */;
 ```

 The `feedin` view provides the _best and most current_ estimate of the maximum feed in power.